Updated: Jul 13

 Although CBD is available in capsules, many patients are consuming CBD in forms they have never taken before.

 CBD is often available as a tincture - a liquid preparation that is placed under the tongue to be absorbed directly into the bloodstream.
 CBD can also be found in gummies, creams, salves, bath soaks, etc. Some patients find it difficult to change the method of administration to a form they may not be as familiar with to obtain better results.

 Working with a Cannabinoid Physician or consultant can help guide your experience to a place of wellness.
 Don't assume that just because you're not finding the relief you desire right away that CBD is a sham.
-Consider working with dedicated professionals that care about your health and your ability to reclaim your wellness!
+Consider working with dedicated professionals that care about you and your ability to reclaim your wellness!

 Have questions or a suggestion for my next column?
 Please email me at DrBridget@greenharvest.health